Disclosure: Enkaustikos sent me free samples of Hot Sticks to review for this post.

 - Catalyst silicone tools to make designs – make sure you don’t use metal tools as these will scratch the surface of the plate

-Once the griddle is up to temperature and the plate is warm enough to melt the Hot Sticks you can begin to paint.
+- Once the griddle is up to temperature and the plate is warm enough to melt the Hot Sticks you can begin to create your design.

 See the Enkaustikos Hot Sticks in action